olemyk/ansible-ipquorum/README.md

 Tested on:
 ----------
- - Works only on Centos and RedHat.
+ - Tested only on Centos, RedHat.
+Version 7.6 - 8.1
  - Tested with Root.

 Requirements: